open-xchange/appsuite-middleware/documentation/Components/Sharing/sharing.md

 #### Redirect to Target

 In case a share is accessible without providing credentials, the client is redirected to the share target directly, i.e. without prompting for a username or password.
-By default, the client is redirected to the target in the app suite webinterface by responding the `GET` request to the share link with `HTTP 302`, and a location header like the following:
+By default, the client is redirected to the target in the App Suite web interface by responding the `GET` request to the share link with `HTTP 302`, and a location header like the following:

- Location: /appsuite#session=2a78efe78613421db58c500e17f20ce3&store=true&user=&user_id=4590&context_id=424242669&language=en_US&m=contacts&f=253818
+`Location: /appsuite/ui#!&session=80c711019d6f48b5bec9cd82758e3308&store=true&user=&user_id=642&context_id=1&m=files&f=41042`

-The session for the guest user is created implicitly in the backend after checking the share link's validity, and the client is instructed to store appropriate cookies in the redirect response:
+The session for the guest user is created implicitly in the backend after checking the share link's validity, and the client is instructed to store appropriate cookies in the redirect response, including the "share" cookie:

- Set-Cookie: JSESSIONID=6086750515033495572.OX0; Expires=Wed, 22-Oct-2014 06:58:31 GMT; Path=/; HttpOnly
+`Set-Cookie: open-xchange-secret-aNobP2G9wLHJ6sMr7vtTA=38ee770d6e4f42ab8366d91db3279931; Expires=Thu, 13-Aug-2015 06:16:26 GMT; Path=/; Secure; HttpOnly`
- Set-Cookie: open-xchange-secret-fsl8TeHMCm5BJ5RrUiS2eg=df21f69fbb4049a6a34899d35617fc4a; Expires=Wed, 15-Oct-2014 06:58:40 GMT; Path=/; HttpOnly
+`Set-Cookie: open-xchange-public-session-d0759656127fb7cee6e0fe8bb5fe19f9=cae6a3e712ac429e9da9194abd389cb3; Expires=Thu, 13-Aug-2015 06:16:26 GMT; Path=/; Secure; HttpOnly`
- Set-Cookie: open-xchange-public-session-2374ecf1cde9a4345fc66df66223cd94=59646e53ae66479a871a25900b155497; Expires=Wed, 15-Oct-2014 06:58:40 GMT; Path=/; HttpOnly
+`Set-Cookie: open-xchange-share-b7gDSqJpnh9gS3Fs52I65Q=0ad50ac00418fbcdad50ac1418f94fb181d51b8fa7b2bde3; Expires=Thu, 13-Aug-2015 06:16:26 GMT; Path=/; Secure; HttpOnly`

 #### Redirect to Login Screen